SNOMED-Documents/snomed-editorial-guide/situation-with-explicit-context-modeling.md

   *     * A past history of replacement of the left hip may be represented by a SNOMED CT expression in which the focus concept, hip replacement, is refined by  _laterality, left_ and enclosed in a context wrapper representing  _past history_.

+Subtype qualification has also been called a  _qualifier_ (e.g. ENV136060, GEHR, CTV3) or a _secondary status term_ (e.g. NHS Context of Care).
+In SNOMED CT, the term  _subtype_ expresses more clearly the distinctive property of a qualifier.
+This is helpful because the meaning of  _modify_ and  _qualify_ are synonymous in many dictionaries and by some International Organization of Standardization (ISO) authorities.

 ### Axis modification

 The attributes used to define situation concepts permit explicit (rather than default) representation of various contexts.
 These attributes can change the meaning of a  _Clinical finding_ or  _Procedure_ concept in a way that changes the hierarchy (or axis) of the concept from Clinical finding or Procedure to  _Situation with explicit context_.
 The resulting modified meaning is not a subtype of the original meaning of the concept, and therefore the axis-modifying attributes are not used to qualify the concept, but instead are used to qualify a Situation concept.